Saving a few bucks daily can amount to hundreds of dollars a month, or even thousands over a year depending on how aggressively you save.

 If and when you get into minimalism, I recommend selling your things instead of throwing them away or donating.

-While donating can be great and useful to others, if you're trying to save and make money, you should be selling your goods instead. (and throwing away items that can be reused should always be a big no-no).
+While donating can be useful to others, if you're trying to save and make money, you should be selling your goods instead. (and throwing away reusable items is a big no-no).

 You can sell your stuff on or at: